ramanindia/synceditor/README.md

-#Syncing HTML Editor Data with MongoDB & Node.js
+Syncing HTML Editor Data with MongoDB & Node.js

-A simple Node.js app that serves a browser-based HTML editor and persists its content to MongoDB.
-Use it locally or deploy to a server (e.g., AWS).
+A lightweight Node.js application that provides a browser-based HTML editor and synchronizes its content with a MongoDB database.
+It can run locally or be easily deployed to a cloud service like AWS.

-✨ What this repo does
+✨ What This Repository Does

-Serves an /editor page (rich-text/HTML editor)
+Serves an /editor page with a rich-text/HTML editor

 Loads initial content from MongoDB